niekelodeon/Niek-CMS/README.md

 ## Setting up a user:

-Go to localhost:(portnumber)/register and create one, if succesfull go to localhost:(portnumber)/login, you will be redirected to localhost:(portnumber)/edit/dashboard and you can start from there!
+Go to localhost:(portnumber)/register and create one, if succesfull go to localhost:(portnumber)/login, you will be redirected to localhost:(portnumber)/edit/dashboard and you are ready to start editing!